 - Afterward, select BIOS from the list of drivers shown and download the recommended updates for your BIOS.
 (Do not turn off your computer or disconnect your internet connection while downloading and installing the BIOS update.
 It may damage your system.)

 - After downloading the updated File, double-click on it to run it.

 - It Runs the Update to your computer’s BIOS.

 - After completing the BIOS update, check whether you have fixed the Thread Stuck in Device Driver issue.

-Still, we recommend you go through these steps thoroughly and understand them completely before attempting any of these fixes, as even a small mistake can damage your system.
-Also, we recommend you create a backup point before fixing the issue, as it saves your files just in case anything goes wrong.
+Still, we recommend you go through these steps thoroughly and understand them completely before attempting any of these fixes, as even a tiny mistake can damage your system.
+Also, we recommend you create a backup point before fixing the issue, as it saves your files in case anything goes wrong.
 We hope that you can successfully resolve the issue with the help of our instructions.